LauraBeatris/m2m-auth/docs/pages/design/node/index.md

 Requests to manage keys should be as fast as possible.
 An in-memory cache can be used to store keys in order to perform a database roundtrip on every single read.

 For security, it's recommended to perform caching only hashed key versions and perform pre-hash collision checks during key creation to avoid collisions.

+Also, verify incoming API tokens early in an HTTP request's lifecycle.